 Conan will automatically choose which package manager to use by looking at the Operating System name.
-In the example above, if we are running on Ubuntu Linux, Conan will ignore all the calls except for the Apt() one and will only try to install the packages using the apt-get tool.
-Conan uses the following mapping by default:
+In the example above, if we are running on Ubuntu Linux, Conan will ignore all the calls except for the Apt() one and will

-- Apt for Linux with distribution names: ubuntu, debian, raspbian or linuxmint - Yum for Linux with distribution names: pidora, scientific, xenserver, amazon, oracle, amzn, almalinux or rocky - Dnf for Linux with distribution names: fedora, rhel, centos, mageia - Apk for Linux with distribution names: alpine - Brew for macOS - PacMan for Linux with distribution names: arch, manjaro and when using Windows with msys2 - Chocolatey for Windows - Zypper for Linux with distribution names: opensuse, sles - · Pkg for FreeBSD - PkgUtil for Solaris
+- Apt for Linux with distribution names: ubuntu, debian, raspbian or linuxmint - Yum for Linux with distribution names: pidora, scientific, xenserver, amazon, oracle, amzn, almalinux or rocky - Dnf for Linux with distribution names: fedora, rhel, centos, mageia - Apk for Linux with distribution names: alpine - Brew for macOS - PacMan for Linux with distribution names: arch, manjaro and when using Windows with msys2 - Chocolatey for Windows - Zypper for Linux with distribution names: opensuse, sles - Pkg for FreeBSD - PkgUtil for Solaris

-You can override this default mapping and set the package manager tool you want to use by default setting the configuration property tools.system.package\manager:tool.
+You can override this default mapping and set the package manager tool you want to use by default setting the configuration property tools.system.package_manager:tool.